Devaniti/blog.boolka.dev/_posts/2024-03-30-Introduction-to-GPU-Programming-with-D3D12-Intro.markdown

 We can see that an average GPU can process over 100 times more tasks in parallel than high end CPUs.
 This is exactly how GPUs get dramatically higher performance for highly parallel computations, such as rendering 3D graphics.

 However, there are computations that are impractical on a GPU.
 It can’t freely allocate its own memory, it’s the CPU that is responsible for memory management.
 You don’t have access to disk, network or input.
+GPUs can't efficiently run algorithms that are completely sequential and can't be parallelized.
 Due to those, and other similar limitations, only certain types of workloads can efficiently run on the GPU.